apache/systemds/contributing-to-systemds.md

 ---
 layout: global
-displayTitle: Contributing to SystemML
+displayTitle: Contributing to SystemDS
-title: Contributing to SystemML
+title: Contributing to SystemDS
-description: Contributing to SystemML
+description: Contributing to SystemDS
 ---
 <!--
 {% comment %}